AdaCore/spark2014/docs/lrm/source/packages.rst

 Four Boolean valued *properties* of external states that may be specified are
 defined:

-  * Async_Readers - A component of the system external to the program might read/consume a value written to an external state.
+  * Async_Readers - a component of the system external to the program might read/consume a value written to an external state.

-  * Async_Writers - A component of the system external to the program might update the value of an external state.
+  * Async_Writers - a component of the system external to the program might update the value of an external state.

   * Effective_Writes - every update of the external state is significant.